 Then you got sponsored and the lawns in your neighbourhood ended up overgrown.

-[Laughs], yeah.
-No, my dad would do them too.
-Then I needed money to take the bus into to New York to meet up with the 5Boro guys so I had to continue cutting lawns to be able to afford a bus ticket.
+[Laughs] My dad would do them too.
+Then I needed money to take the bus into to New York to meet up with the 5Boro guys.
+I had to continue cutting lawns to afford a bus ticket.

 Has inheriting that work ethic from your parents influenced the way you’ve approached being a sponsored skateboarder?